Michael Applebaum: Executive committee (2002–2012)

-Mayoralty
+Mayoralty and Corruption investigations (2012–2013)

 Following Tremblay's resignation on November 5, 2012, Applebaum was believed to be a strong contender to win Union Montréal's nomination as its new mayoral candidate.
-However, he was passed over in favour of councillor Richard Deschamps.
+However, he was passed over in favour of councilor Richard Deschamps.

 An anonymous colleague told reporters that Applebaum's candidacy had been rejected because his French language skills were not strong enough to be mayor of an 80 percent francophone city.
 However, several francophone councillors disputed that claim, saying that Applebaum speaks creditable French.
 Notably, Vision Montreal leader Louise Harel told The Gazette, "I wish I could speak English as well as [Applebaum] speaks French."

 He subsequently left Union Montréal to sit as an independent councillor and submitted his name as an independent mayoral candidate.
 He argued that in light of the corruption crisis facing the city, notably among the ruling Union Montreal party, the interim mayor should be independent of party affiliation.
 In the final city council vote on November 16, 2012, Applebaum won 31 votes to Deschamps' 29.
 He won in part by reaching out more actively than Deschamps to the opposition Vision Montréal and Projet Montréal parties and the bloc of independent councillors who resigned from Union Montréal in the same period, most notably by promising to share seats on the Montreal Executive Committee in a non-partisan coalition.
 Applebaum pledged not to run for mayor in the 2013 municipal election, indicating that he would instead run for another term as borough mayor of Côte-des-Neiges–Notre-Dame-de-Grâce.

+On November 19, 2012, Michael Applebaum was sworn in as interim mayor of Montreal at the Hall Honor at Montreal City Hall.
+In his acceptance speech, Applebaum promised to "erase this stain on our city" caused by the corruption of the outgoing Tremblay administration.
+He put forward a 100-day plan of property tax cuts, increased funding for public transit, and a freeze on public works projects.